VeronicaHurtado/FinTech-Module1-Challenge/README.md

 ## Recommendations

-[//]: # (* If you were to advise the company, what products or services would you suggest they offer? &#40;This could be something that a competitor offers, or use your imagination!&#41;)

-[//]: # ()
-[//]: # (* Why do you think that offering this product or service would benefit the company?)

-[//]: # ()
-[//]: # (* What technologies would this additional product or service utilise?)

-[//]: # ()
-[//]: # (* Why are these technologies appropriate for your solution?)

 The Wealth Management domain is becoming increasingly more competitive.
-Investors are looking for digital solutions that are cross-platform (accessible via Website and Mobile devices), capable of integrating diverse services (e.g. Superannuation, Banking, Investment), with low brokerage fees, and lower minimum investment.
+Investors are looking for digital solutions that are cross-platform (accessible via Website and Mobile devices), capable of integrating diverse services (e.g.
+Superannuation, Banking, Investment, Payments), with low brokerage fees, and lower minimum investment.

 While Raiz's application has won them numerous awards over the years, this Business will have to continue monitoring the Customers trends and demands for more features.

----
+Expanding to

+## Footnotes

 [ˆ1]: Crunchbase [Individual Investor: Jeff Cruttenden](https://www.crunchbase.com/person/jeff-cruttenden)